Constipation is responsible for up to 5% of pediatric office visits. It is defined as delay or difficulty in defecation.

 History of present illness in neonates should determine whether meconium has been passed at all and, if so, when.
 For older infants and children, history should note onset and duration of constipation, frequency and consistency of stools, and timing of symptoms—whether they began after a specific event, such as introduction of certain foods or a stressor that could lead to stool retention (eg, introduction of toilet training).
 Important associated symptoms include soiling (stool incontinence), discomfort during defecation, and blood on or in the stool.
 The composition of the diet, especially the amount of fluids and fiber, should be noted.

 Past medical history should ask about known disorders that can cause constipation, including cystic fibrosis and celiac disease.
 Exposure to constipating drugs or lead paint dust should be noted.
-Clinicians should ask about delayed passage of meconium within the first 24 to 48 h of life, as well as previous episodes of constipation and family history of constipation.
+Clinicians should ask about delayed passage of meconium within the first 24 to 48 hours of life, as well as previous episodes of constipation and family history of constipation.

 The physical examination begins with general assessment of the child’s level of comfort or distress and overall appearance (including skin and hair condition).
 Height and weight should be measured and plotted on growth charts.